merenze/git-crash-course/README.md

 To permanently ignore these files, place their relative path names in a file named `.gitignore`.
-Git will never interact with any file named in a `.gitignore` file, will not show these files as either tracked or untracked in `git status`, and will not add them when using `git add` either implicitly or recursively.
+Git will never interact with any file named in a `.gitignore` file, will not show these files as either tracked or untracked in `git status`, and will not add them when using `git add` either explicitly or recursively.

 A `.gitignore` file can include paths to files located in subdirectories (e.g., `path/to/file`).
 Subdirectories may also contain their _own_ `.gitignore` files (e.g., `path/to/.gitignore`),